sentrip/btfx-trader/README.rst

 Features
 --------

-* Access to cryptocurrency data with api of queue.Queue
+* Access to cryptocurrency data with an API similar to queue.Queue
-* Simple api for trading that responds to account data
+* Simple trading API that responds to account data
-* No boilerplate required to start trading

 Installation
 -------------